Business Analysis and Consulting - PgCert

 About

-This new, part-time programme is ideal for people who would like to work in a consultancy role in the professional services or technology sectors, or for experienced tech professionals who want to progress their careers in business analysis and consulting or management.
+This part-time programme is ideal for people who would like to work in a consultancy role in the professional services or technology sectors, or for experienced tech professionals who want to progress their careers in business analysis and consulting or management.
 The programme focuses on working within organisations but is also relevant for freelance consultants and business owners who wish to develop transferrable management skills and knowledge to apply in an entrepreneurial context.

 The content has been informed by global industry partners and formulated to provide real-world practical experience through project-based learning, industry-based scenarios and live case studies.
 This will ensure that the business and consulting skills provided are highly applicable to those working in tech roles across a range of sectors.